SkinDiseaseClassifications/skin_disease_classifications_models/README.md

 This repository contains the training process and experiments of models used for classification.

+## Dataset
+This research utilizes the **Mpox Skin Lesion Dataset Version 2.0 (MSLD v2.0)** released by Ali et al. (2023).
+The dataset consists of **6 classes**, which include five skin disease classes: **chickenpox, cowpox, HFMD, measles,** and **monkeypox**, as well as a **healthy** class.
+The dataset can be accessed [here](https://www.kaggle.com/datasets/joydippaul/mpox-skin-lesion-dataset-version-20-msld-v20).
+This dataset has received endorsement from professional dermatologists and obtained approval from appropriate regulatory authorities.

 ## Experiments
 A summary of the feature extractor and classifier experiment results can be found in the tables below: